tocalabs/toca-docs/src/projects/automation/datastores/tables/column.md

 > Note that an empty string is not the same as `NULL` and will still be valid in this condition.

-### Auto Increment
+### On Delete Operation
-> `Number` only.
+> `Table Relation` only.

-Enabling this flag will increment the number for each new row inserted.
-The incremental number is taken from the highest value inserted so far.

-Example:

-Three records are added.
-The values of this column for each row would be 1,2,3 respectively.

-If a user adds another row, manually setting the value to 20, subsequent additions would start from the increment of 21.
+The :docs-link[Delete Operation]{id="projects/automation/datastores/tables/delete_operation"} to take place when a row is deleted for the values of this column.